| TURKISH LANGUAGE FOR TRAVELLERS - CLICK HERE Country Profile

 (including islands) are another 8,333 kilometres, Turkey has two European

 and six Asian countries for neighbours along its land borders.
+The

 land border to the northeast with the commonwealth of Independent States